-In mid 2010 Snohomish County Fire District 1 enlisted ISOutsource to execute a technical assessment and plan.
+In mid-2010, Snohomish County Fire District 1 enlisted ISOutsource to execute a technical assessment and plan.

 The assessment project began with a period of intense discovery and analysis.
-This included a review of server roles and workloads, network topology, data structures, remote access, wide area network connectivity, backups and more.
+This included a review of server roles and workloads, network topology, data structures, remote access, wide area network connectivity, backups, and more.
 As part of the assessment, network diagrams and other key IT support documents were created.

 “That was the best money we’ve spent on technology,” exclaimed Eastman.
 “We suspected things were broken but we didn’t know the specifics.
 The assessment proved that our gut-check was right.”

 The assessment also provided a review of the current state of IT security.
-Policies and procedures, layers of security, the integrity of specific devices on the network, physical and logical access to data, were all examined and evaluated with respect to industry standard “best practices.”
+Policies and procedures, layers of security, the integrity of specific devices on the network, physical and logical access to data, were all examined and evaluated with respect to industry-standard “best practices.”

 “What we thought we were getting in back-ups, we weren’t getting,” Eastman says, admitting that the organization was exposed to much more risk of downtime and data loss than previously suspected.

 The IT support function also received careful review.
-Clearly, fire district staff members felt frustration.
+Clearly, fire district staff members felt frustrated.
 The assessment sought to identify areas where staffing levels and or expertise were not sufficient to meet demands.
 Rather than casting blame, the assessment looked to identify a more effective IT support structure.

-Throughout the assessment project a clear strategy began to emerge.
-The assessment resulted in a technology plan that assigned priority to tasks based on risks, costs and rewards.
-The technology plan included high priority, medium priority and low priority recommendations.
+Throughout the assessment project, a clear strategy began to emerge.
+The assessment resulted in a technology plan that assigned priority to tasks based on risks, costs, and rewards.
+The technology plan included high priority, medium priority, and low priority recommendations.
 It provided a roadmap to get from the current state of unreliable network performance to a point where the environment was stable.